Yagwar/stim_eq/README.md

 ## Evaluating a psychological phenomena on machine learning algorithms *
 (* WORK IN PROGRESS)

 The experiments are based on matching to sample procedures for evaluating relational derived response, a psychological phenomena related with complex behaviour such as cognition or language, from a behaviorist viewpoint (the psychological "school" that inspired reinforcement learning).
-The objective is to create a ML algorithm that be capable of pass equivalence tests.
+The objective is to test SE on several ML algorithms.

 There are related experiments and publications separated by folders.